 Importantly, the idea that both business and society can simultaneously benefit is not a too-good-to-be-true pipe dream, but one backed up by rigorous evidence.
 One of my own studies shows that companies with high employee satisfaction outperformed their peers by 2.3–3.8% per year over a 28-year period—that’s 89–184% compounded.
 Further tests suggest that it’s employee satisfaction that leads to good performance, rather than the reverse.
 A pie-growing company improves working conditions out of genuine concern for its employees, yet these employees become more motivated and productive, ultimately benefiting investors.

 What does this mean for boards?
 The primary way to reform business is to positively create value for society, rather than to sacrifice profits.
 As an example of how this shifts our thinking, Vodafone was the first telecoms company to launch a tax transparency report on how much they were paying to governments worldwide out of profits.
 Being a responsible taxpayer is certainly important.
-But paying tax is the primary way a company serves society.
+But paying tax is not the primary way a company serves society.
 Instead, Vodafone made a far greater contribution by launching the mobile money service M-Pesa, providing banking to the unbanked and lifting 200,000 Kenyans out of poverty.
 The role of boards isn’t just to ensure companies pay fair tax, or even fair wages, but that they innovate and create products that transform customers’ lives for the better.

 Purpose shapes decisions